Lapyl/Tax_Constella/README.md

 # Tax_Constella

-Metagraph to demonstrate tax registrations using Constellation Network's technology.
+Metagraph to demonstrate tax registrations using Constellation Network's technology

+Project by Lalit + Vishnu + Laxmi Patel, submitted to the Constellation Metagraph Hackathon 2024

 # YouTube Video